So you are planning on bringing home a

 Do you Genetically Test your Cats?

-Why are we re-testing if our cats are already tested?
-Optimal-Selection makes it really easy to directly share with you our cat's results through their web browser profiles.
-This allows for full transparency to you as a buyer.
-They also test for 50 genetic disorders as well as traits such as blood type and coat color, which gives us a much broader look at our cat's genetic makeup beyond what is only suggested/tested for normally within our breed.
-To see the full list of what is tested for through Optimal-Selection check out the link below.
-All test results will also be linked on our cat's page.
+We use Optimal Selection for genetic testing, which makes it simple to share our cats’ results with you directly through their online profiles.
+This provides full transparency to you as a buyer.
+Optimal Selection screens for over 50 genetic disorders, as well as traits such as blood type and coat color — giving us a much broader understanding of each cat’s genetic makeup beyond the standard breed panel.
+You can view the full list of what is tested for through the link below, and all test results will also be linked on each cat’s page.
+In addition, our cats are screened for HCM through NC State University to further ensure their health.

 Optimal Selection™ Feline (optimal-selection.com)